ModernAppsNinja/tanzustandardgettingstarted_ts5887/content/en/docs/_index.md

   main:
     weight: 20
 ---
 Scratch pad to gather all Tanzu Standard public docs in a one stop page.
-Next steps would be then to format it so to create a good UX/UI to navigate through it eg collapsible or dynamic based on few options eg what IaaS/Cloud

 - [Choose your destination!](#choose-your-destination)
   - [vSphere 7 - vSphere with Tanzu](#vsphere-7---vsphere-with-tanzu)